IvanAnikin/IvanAnikin/README.md

 - 👋 Hi, I’m @IvanAnikin
 - 👀 I’m interested in Coding(primary ML), art(painting, playing guitar), travelling
+- 🌱 Lately I was morking on
-- 🌱 I’m currently learning Machine Learning (Reinforcement Learning mainly, to be specific)
+      - Machine Learning (Reinforcement Learning mainly, to be specific)
+      - 3D modelling
+      - Business structuring
-- 💞️ I’m looking to collaborate on any Machine Learning project if I get a chance to
+- 💞️ I’m willing to collaborate on any interesting IT project or business I find fascinating
+- 🕐 Now I work mostly on technical projects from code to business parts

 - 📫 Contact info:
       ivan.anikin@outlook.com
       +420 730 953 393